-Water utilities in areas with a history of flooding or earthquakes should prepare adequately so that water supply is not affected.
-In 2014 there were serious floods in Gambela, Afar, SNNPR and Somali regions (Figure 6.8).
+Water utilities in areas with a history of flooding or earthquakes should prepare adequately so that water supply is not affected (Figure 6.8).

 At times of natural disasters, the need to provide adequate and clean water to communities is crucial.
 There are good reasons for this.
 Other services such as electricity supply and transportation will be affected, limiting people’s access to safe food and health services.
 If clean water is also not available, the health of people will be at serious risk.
 Utilities must therefore plan and be prepared for such eventualities.
 Mock emergency exercises should be carried out on given water supply systems to develop detailed lists of actions to ensure that resilient systems that can withstand difficult conditions are in place to serve the community.

 The following are some key points to consider to ensure resilience during floods.